aalexyss/rumi-project/README.md

 # RumiProject

-This is a project about Beauty Salon Website.
+Project about Beauty Salon Website.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.8.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.8.

 ## Development server